israphial/web_project_4_and_5/README.md

 * HTML/CSS for markup
 * Javascript for interactivity
+* Mousetrap JS Library for some hotkey functionality - credit to Craig Campbell for his great library!
 * Nested BEM for conventional structuring
 * Figma for the page design
 * Chrome DevTools for developing and debugging